contiki-ng/contiki-ng/doc/platforms/openmote.md

 ### Antenna RF switch

-The OpenMote-B board features two SMA connectors for external antennas.
+The OpenMote-B board has two SMA connectors for external antennas.
 One connector, labeled "sub-GHz," is always connected to the 868/915 MHz interface of the AT86RF215 radio.
 The other SMA connector, labeled "2.4-GHz," is connected to an RF switch that can link it to either the CC2538 radio or the AT86RF215 radio.
 The proper configuration is automatically managed by the functions located in `arch/platform/openmote-b/antenna.c`.

 ### AT86RF215 driver

 The AT86RF215 radio features two RF cores (2.4 GHz and sub-GHz) and supports the following PHY modes: MR-FSK, MR-O-QPSK, and MR-OFDM.
-The current driver implementation (Oct 2023) is designed to support only one core at a time (only the 2.4 GHz core has been tested).
+The current driver implementation (Oct.
+2023) is designed to support only one core at a time (only the 2.4 GHz core has been tested).
 However, a different driver implementation could enable simultaneous operation of both RF cores.
-Additionally, the driver has only been tested with the legacy O-QPSK modulation.
-The driver primarily supports TSCH MAC mode but also works with CSMA.
+Additionally, the driver was only tested with the legacy O-QPSK modulation.
+The driver primarily supports the TSCH MAC mode, but also works with CSMA.

 For more information, refer to the driver files located in `arc/dev/radio/at86rf215`.